Updated November 10, 2024 (24)

 Otto Kallir Collection-

-A large piece of fabric, at 12" by 10" was offered at auction by Bonhams during their Air and Space Sale of September 27, 2017, with a note signed by Lester Gardner, "This is a piece of the original fabric covering the wings of the Kitty Hawk with which Orville Wright made the first successful flight in history on December 17, 1903."
-The provenance listed is from the Otto Kallir Collection of Aviation History, Sotheby's, June 14, 1993.
-Otto Kallir died in 1978.
+The large piece of fabric, indicated now as 12" by 10", was offered by Bonhams during their Air and Space Sale of September 27, 2017, with the note signed by Lester Gardner, "This is a piece of the original fabric covering the wings of the Kitty Hawk with which Orville Wright made the first successful flight in history on December 17, 1903."

 Questions-

-1. How and when, and through whom did Lester Gardner obtain this fourth piece of fabric?
-It is too large to have come from the pieces provided through Harold and Ivonette Wright in 1951 as these were all distributed.
+1. How and when, and through whom did Lester Gardner obtain this piece of fabric?
+It is too large to have come from the pieces provided through Harold and Ivonette Wright Miller in 1951 as those pieces were cut into at least 315 pieces and all distributed.
+The Sotheby's literature claimed the "Wrights" entrusted the fabric to Gardner.
+How is this historically documented?
+The Flyer wasn't restored until 1916, after Wilbur's death.
+By "Wrights", does this mean Orville Wright?
+If so, why does Lester Gardner certify the piece in lieu of Orville?

-2. How did Otto Kallir obtain this piece from Lester Gardner or from his estate?
+2. How did Otto Kallir then obtain this piece from Lester Gardner?
 Why wouldn't Lester have gifted this piece to MIT, or some other institution or museum?

-3. Gardner with much thought, distributed approximately 100 small fabric remnants in 1951.
-Why would he provide a 12" by 10" piece to one individual?
+3. Gardner with much thought, distributed approximately 315 small fabric remnants from 1951-54.
+One of these went to Otto Kallir.
+Why would Gardner then provide another larger 12" by 10" piece to Kallir?
 He certainly didn't sell it to Kallir, as "Orville Wright would have never wanted it to be commercialized."

-Another source of fabric from the Otto Kallir Collection is from a Wright Flyer model airplane with wing fabric attributed to the 1903 Flyer.
-The model was sold in the Bonhams History of Science and Technology, Including Space History auction, December 5, 2018 for $23,750, but unfortunately was broken during shipping.
+The Wright Flyer model airplane with wing fabric attributed to the 1903 Flyer was sold in the Bonhams History of Science and Technology, Including Space History auction, December 5, 2018 for $23,750, but unfortunately was broken during shipping.
 Rather than repairing the model (which would have been easily accomplished), the plane was sent to Collectibles Authentication Guaranty (CAG) for removal of the fabric and encapsulation of pieces for resale by the purchaser.

 Questions-

 1. How, when, and through whom did Lester Gardner obtain these pieces of fabric?
-They are too much in quantity to have come from the pieces provided through Harold and Ivonette Wright in 1951 as these were all distributed.
+They are too much in quantity to have come from the pieces provided through Harold and Ivonette Wright in 1951.

-3. When was the model constructed and by whom?
+3. When was the model constructed for Kallir, and by whom?

 ----------------------------------------------------------------------------------------------------------------------------